arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 After all, that first very seminal experiment done in the United States, which demonstrated that resistant bacteria arise in animals given antibiotics and then move through the environment to other animals and human beings, was _funded_ by a trade food that was **pro** antibiotic use.

 It wasn't academic science that funded that experiment is one of the great ironies.
 It was actually funded by someone who _wanted_ a negative result.
-They wanted a result that would endorse that practices and what they got was something that instead jump-started the science of agricultural antibiotic resistance research in the United States.
+They wanted a result that would endorse their practices and what they got was something that instead jump-started the science of agricultural antibiotic resistance research in the United States.

 So easy answer was politics.